Hundreds gather for peaceful march in support of defunding Boston police

-BOSTON (WHDH) - Hundreds of demonstrators gathered in Roxbury before marching to City Hall Plaza Wednesday in support of defunding Boston police.
+BOSTON (WHDH) - Hundreds of demonstrators gathered in Nubian Square before marching three miles to City Hall Plaza Wednesday in support of defunding Boston police.

-The march was organized by the youth from the emerging For the People coalition and is calling on city councilors to trim the police budget by 10 percent and reinvest that money into a youth jobs program, violence prevention and public schools.
+The march was organized by the youth from the emerging For the People coalition and called on city councilors to trim the police budget by 10 percent and reinvest that money into a youth jobs program, violence prevention and public schools.

+“Put those resources into helping benefit our community, education, healthcare, security, food security there’s a lot of issues we need here,” Demonstrator Tchad Cort said.
+“We need funding.

-Black youth will be testifying throughout the march and subsequent rally about their support for the reforms.
+Black youth spoke throughout the march and subsequent rally about their support for the reforms.

 Boston City Council budget deliberations are expected to conclude this week.